Gradient Descent Algorithm: How Does it Work in Machine Learning?

 Gradient descent is an optimization algorithm used in machine learning to minimize the cost function by iteratively adjusting parameters in the direction of the negative gradient, aiming to find the optimal set of parameters.

 The cost function represents the discrepancy between the predicted output of the model and the actual output.
-The goal of gradient descent is to find the set of parameters that minimizes this discrepancy and improves the model’s performance.
+Gradient descent aims to find the parameters that minimize this discrepancy and improve the model’s performance.

 By iteratively updating the model’s parameters in the negative gradient direction, gradient descent gradually converges towards the optimal set of parameters that yields the lowest cost.
 The learning rate, a hyperparameter, determines the step size taken in each iteration, influencing the speed and stability of convergence.